ajmeyghani/toaster/README.md

 ## Maintainer

-- To update the website run `yarn website`.

 To publish a new version:

-- `yarn build && yarn website` and git add and commit all.
+- `yarn prep` and git add and commit all.
 - `npm version patch|minor|major` && `npm publish --access=public`